Social and economic stratification in Appalachia: Outside perspectives and stereotypes

 Though mainstream Americans assume that Appalachian culture is homogeneous in the region, many distinct locales and sub-regions exist.
-Over-generalizations of Appalachianites as impulsive, personalistic, and individualistic "hillbillies" abound.
+Overgeneralizations of Appalachianites as impulsive, personalistic, and individualistic "hillbillies" abound.
 Many scholars speculate that these stereotypes have been created by powerful economic and political forces to justify the exploitation of Appalachian peoples through industrialization and the extraction of natural resources.
 For example, the same forces that put up barriers to prevent the development of civic culture promulgate the image of Appalachian peoples as politically apathetic, without a social consciousness, and deserving of their disenfranchised state.
 In spite of the region's desperate need for aid, weariness of being represented as "helpless, dumb and poor" often creates an attitude of hostility among Appalachianites.

 Origin of the stereotype

 These stereotypes have been present for as long as people can remember, as people are unsure of exactly where titles like "hillbillies" came about.
 It has been said that it came all the way from colonial times when Scotch-Irish immigrants came over to America, and others have said it was given to supporters of King William III during the Williamite war, but was not used much in America until much later.
 It is known that up until the 1880s, Appalachia was seen just like any other rural area.
 People then began to view the Appalachian cultures as 'behind' during the industrial revolution, when the way of life was different in Appalachia as they did not adjust as quickly.
 The classical hillbilly behavior came about in the 1920s during the Great Depression.
 Appalachian music was a result of prohibition and the hardships that came along with this time period, which was a big part in how people viewed those from Appalachia.
 After the stereotype was created the media took this and exploited the image of poor people without electricity that were lazy and it became known to be like that.